Jiguet-C/automoney/README.md

 3. **Configure Firebase**:

    - Create a project on [Firebase](https://firebase.google.com/).
-   - Set up authentication and Firestore database.
+   - Set up authentication and Firestore.
-   - Copy the Firebase configuration and add it to a `.env` file.
+   - Copy Firebase configuration details into a `.env` file.

-4. **Set Environment Variables**:
+4. **Environment Variables**:

-   - Create a `.env` file at the root with the following details:
+   - Create a `.env` file at the root of the project with the following:
      ```env
      API_KEY=<YOUR_FIREBASE_API_KEY>
      AUTH_DOMAIN=<YOUR_AUTH_DOMAIN>